mjt-books/python-book/chapters/chapter-7.md

 - **Precision:** How finely you can distinguish nearby values (number of mantissa bits).
 - **Hardware support:** Which units and fast paths the device can use.

 Below is a practical cheatsheet you can keep in mind when choosing formats.
+The ranges and layouts are deliberately approximate; the goal is intuition, not bit-perfect specs.

 ### FP32 (float32): the baseline